 4. Ask about one-day specials.
 To eliminate product waste, spas need to use every bit of goop they order.
 So as they transition from one season to another or change product lines, spas often offer an in-house special.
 These types of specials are here one day and gone the next.
 Some aren’t even posted online, only at the front desk or if you call.

 5. Don’t be bashful.
 Most spa reservationists are trained to distinguish between “big spenders” and budget-minded customers.
 Don’t be afraid to admit up front you are looking for a deal.
+If you are new to the spa scene, be truthful.
 A good spa hopes to win you over, even with one basic treatment, so you become a repeat customer.

 6. Make the most of your visit.
 Just because your treatment is over doesn’t mean you are shown the door.
 With most full-service spa centers, visitors who book a treatment are free to use the entire facility for the rest of the day.
 So consider the scope of a spa’s facilities.
 You may pay a few dollars more for that massage, but then you can linger all day in the sauna, steam rooms, swimming pool and relaxation lounge.

 7. Frequency Pays.
 If you’re in a location for a couple of weeks or visit frequently, you may be able to purchase a series of treatments – say six for the price of five — to be used within a specified amount of time.
 Some spas offers a frequent-user card.
 After nine visits, the tenth is free.